 4. Keep a Daily Journal

 Writing down your goals is a great way to hold yourself accountable, stay on-track, and monitor your progress.
 Follow a writing prompt, or list the steps you took toward your health goals that day.

 Sleep is critical for your overall health and well-being, and it can even help with weight loss.
 But according to the CDC, one-third of us aren’t getting enough.
 Set a goal to get the recommended 7–9 hours per night.

 9. Complete a Fitness Challenge

-Try a 30-day fitness challenge — like a plank challenge or squat challenge — as a way to jump-start your fitness journey and get in the habit of staying active every day.
+Try a 30-day fitness challenge — like a plank challenge, squat challenge, or Openfit Live Challenge — as a way to jump-start your fitness journey and get in the habit of staying active every day.
 There are so many to choose from, you can resolve to try a new one each month!

 10. Hit Your Step Count